AdamPaternostro/Azure-Databricks-Dev-Ops/README.md

 ## Steps
 - Create a resource group in Azure named "Databricks-MyProject-WorkArea"
 - Create a Databricks workspace in Azure named "Databricks-MyProject-WorkArea" in the above resource group
+- Link your Databricks to source control: https://docs.databricks.com/notebooks/github-version-control.html
+- Create or import some notebooks (NOTE: This repo has some from Databricks imported for demo purposes)

 ## What Happens
 - Clusters are deployed